What is B2B Content Marketing?

 In other words, it’s defined by the organization itself.

-That being said, both B2C and B2B content marketers need to create a robust strategy with well-defined goals.
+That being said, both B2C and B2B content creative needs to create a robust strategy with well-defined goals.

 Your content marketing strategy also needs to address every part of the content marketing funnel.
 Top funnel content is typically more introductory in nature, while bottom funnel content is toplines information that drives conversions.